Population dynamics of multiple ecDNA types

 Using the definition of cell frequency (see Table \ref{tab1}):

 together with Eqs. (\ref{eqN1}) and (\ref{eqN2}), we can find that the total population size, $M(t)$ under different selection scenarios as

-Eqs. (\ref{eqN2}) and (\ref{eqM}) show that, when the selection strength is identical for cells carrying any of the two ecDNA types, the distribution of total ecDNA copies remains to be independent of the switching rates over time (Figure \ref{invariant}c).
+Eqs. (\ref{eqN2}) and (\ref{eqM}) show that, when the selection strength is identical for cells carrying any of the two ecDNA types, the distribution of total ecDNA copies remains to be independent of the switching rates over time (Figure \ref{F:invariant}c).

-This independence from switching probabilities holds for the fraction of ecDNA-free cells over time as well (Figure \ref{invariant}a).
-Indeed, using Eqs. (\ref{sistemaweini}) based on our methods of modeling single ecDNA types in \cite{22}, we can obtain solutions for $n^-(t)$ and get the frequency of ecDNA-free cells as
+This independence from switching probabilities holds for the fraction of ecDNA-free cells over time as well (Figure \ref{F:invariant}a).
+Indeed, using Eqs. (\ref{sistemaweini}) based on our methods of modeling single ecDNA types in \cite{20}, we can obtain solutions for $n^-(t)$ and get the frequency of ecDNA-free cells as

-Whilst the fraction of ecDNA-free cells, $\rho_{0,0}$, is approaching 1 as $t\to\infty$ for neutral selection ($s_y=s_r=1$), we expect the progressive decrease of the fraction of cells carrying ecDNA.
+Whilst the fraction of ecDNA free cells, $\rho_{0,0}$, is approaching 1 as $t\to\infty$ for neutral selection ($s_y=s_r=1$), we expect the progressive decrease of the fraction of cells carrying ecDNA.
 On the contrary, $\rho_{0,0}$ shrinks to zero under identical positive selection ($s_y=s_r>1$).
-We can measure how fast this trend is approaching $\rho_{0,0}=0$ by approximating the function $\delta(s)$ at the denominator of the second equation in Eqs. (\ref{rho00}), which is modulated by $s$.
-Using Monte Carlo simulations and studying the shape of the fitting curve, we approximate

-As $\delta(s)$ is almost stable for $s>4$, solution in (\ref{deltarho00}) suggests the existence of a fitness threshold, after which the zeroing of $\rho_{0,0}(t)$ is not affected by further increasing $s$ (Figure \ref{bestfitdeltapiccolo}).